ljdnielsen/pigeon_conservation/docs/notes/species_tree.md

 - **Interpretation of Phylogenetic Differences:**
   This disparity in the phylogenetic placement of Didunculus strigirostris between the two trees could be attributed to the limited phylogenetic resolution provided by the COX subunits alone.
 It seems that the COX subunits may not be as effective in distinguishing between closely related species within the Columbidae family as the full mitochondrial sequences.
 Both trees correctly dileneate the Goura species as in Bruxaux et al. (2017), placing Goura victoria and Goura scheepmakeri together, and Goura cristata and Goura sclaterii together.[^1]

-- **Consistency and Homoplasy Indices:**
+- **Comparison of Homoplasy Indices:**
-  Interestingly, both the consistency index (CI) and the homoplasy index (HI) - a measure non-parsimony - show remarkable similarity between the two trees, with differences of only 1/100th.
-This suggests that despite the different phylogenetic placements observed, the overall reliability and character-state distribution, as measured by these indices, are comparable between the two trees.
+  To find the most parsimonious of the two trees we compared the homoplasy indeces (HI) which is a measure of the frequence of independently evolved shared traits in the tree.
+A lower homoplasy index indicates a more parsimonious tree with fewer such instances.
+With an HI of 0.2715, 0.009 lower than the COX subunit tree's, the full mitochondria tree provides a more direct interpretation of the species' evolutionary history.

 These observations underscore the importance of using comprehensive genomic data for phylogenetic studies, especially when dealing with closely related species.
 The choice of molecular markers can significantly influence the phylogenetic relationships inferred, highlighting the need for careful marker selection in phylogenetic analyses.
 The full mitochondrial tree agrees in its placement of Didunculus with the Maximum Likelihood phylogeny by Soares et al. [^2]